 Map as a result, and we can use all the different methods defined on it.
 This makes

 groupBy a really nice intermediate step.
-I would even say, it should be preferred for convenience and readability.

-On the other hand, if we are dealing with some performance-critical parts of our code, this step is not necessary.
-It takes some time to create as many collections as many categories we have.
-Instead, we could use the function
+On the other hand, if we are dealing with some performance-critical parts of our code,

 Finding the number of points received by each team is a bit harder.
-We can use
+We can use the

-fold function.
-It is like a
+fold function, which is like a

-Finally, the last problem.
-We need to find the biggest element in the group.
+Finally, the last problem: we need to find the biggest element in the group.
 We might use

 Again, we can extract an extension function.

-aggregate.
-It is very similar to
+aggregate, which is very similar to

-Map, that has plenty of useful functions.
+Map that has plenty of useful functions.
 Its alternative is

 groupingBy, which is better for performance but is generally harder to use.
 It currently supports the following functions: